 As a professional dancer Curtis has toured regionally as a principal with Geomantics Dance Theater (Rochester, NY).
 From 2005 to 2011, he studied contemporary dance and Laban Movement Analysis intensively with CMA Richard Haisma.
 He has also studied with Christopher K Morgan, Adriane Fang, PEARSONWIDRIG DanceTheater, Elizabeth Streb, Catherine Burge, Troika Ranch, Ruth Solomon, and Wally Cardona.

 As an educator Curtis has taught both arts management and dance at the undergraduate level in higher education, and has taught dance extensively to people of all ages and backgrounds.
 Curtis' areas of research interest include the choreographic process, dance and community, dance and peacebuilding, as well as dance and placemaking.
+He is currently a certified K-12 dance teacher, in the state of New Jersey, working at Bard High School Early College in Newark, NJ..

 Whitney is a dancer, choreographer, educator, and social worker.
 She holds a Bachelor of Arts in English and Dance from SUNY Potsdam (Potsdam, NY), and a Masters of Social Work from the University at Buffalo (Buffalo, NY).
 She is currently pursuing certification as a Registered Dance/Movement Therapist through Kinections’ alternate route program, here in Rochester, NY.